 Posted on Wednesday 04 December 2019

-Pro tip: Suppose you have a lot of debt, or if you want to fast-track your savings, you could consider allocating 10-20 percent to fun things and changing your debt and savings to 30-40 percent instead.
+Pro tip: Suppose you have a lot of debt, or want to fast-track your savings, you can consider allocating 10-20 percent to your personal expense.
+You can then change your debt and savings to 30-40 percent instead.

 Budgeting apps are everywhere, and there are plenty of paid and free options to choose from.
 For example, Mint is free and offers syncing to bank accounts, credit cards, and savings accounts so that you can get a real-time look at all of your accounts in one place.

 While many of these tips revolve around cutting down on your spending dollars, you can’t avoid spending altogether.
 However, you can make sure you are always getting the best deal.

-And if you’re struggling to save due to overdue bills, you might want to consider taking out an online payday loan to level the playing field on your debt.
+If you’re struggling to save due to overdue bills, you might want to consider taking out an online payday loan to level the playing field on your debt.
 Find out what makes My Canada Payday one of the top payday lenders in the country by calling (604-630-4783) or emailing (firstname.lastname@example.org) our industry-leading support team!